2023

 Dance Differently Virtual Workshops

-February-March 2022: Equus Artistic Director Shaw (NYC) and former Equus dancer Rachelle (Seattle) team up with LIVE musician Stuart Smith (Albuquerque) to teach a weekly movement workshop for curious movers.
-Workshops focus on heightened the Physical Listening skills and real-time decision-making, internal rule structures and developing dynamic choreographic trajectories.
-8-week session
+February-March 2022: Equus Artistic Director Shaw (NYC) and former Equus dancer Audrey Rachelle (Seattle) team up with LIVE musician Stuart Smith (Albuquerque) to teach an 8-week session of weekly virtual movement workshop for all curious movers.
+The workshops focused on heightened the Physical Listening skills and real-time decision-making.
+Classes included improvising inside scored rule structures and developing dynamic choreographic trajectories.

-Physical Listening LAB: A Virtual Workshop for Curious Movers
+Physical Listening: A Virtual Workshop for Curious Movers

 February & March 2022